mattv731/mattv731/README.md

 - 👋 Hi, I’m Matthew Von Gunten
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently studying full stack web development through Bloomtech(Lambda School).
+- 🌱 I’m currently looking for a web dev position.
 - 📫 How to reach me www.linkedin.com/in/matt-von-gunten